 Are you ready to take your yoga knowledge, teaching and personal practice to the next level?

-Our 300 hour YTT will begin in 2019 (anticipated start date in September).
 This program is broken down into modules.
-In order to receive your 300 hour certificate, all modules must be taken, though we do anticipate opening many of the individual modules to teachers who simply want CE credits for Yoga Alliance.
+In order to receive your 300 hour certificate, all modules must be taken, though we do anticipate opening some of the individual modules to teachers who simply want CE credits for Yoga Alliance.

 Module 1 – Anatomy